demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-whitelist-ips-delete
 ***
-Delete an existing whitelisted IP from a policy.
+Deletes an existing whitelisted IP address from a policy.

 #### Base Command